moble/SphericalFunctions/README.md

 The `recursive` flag must be passed because this project uses [`Quaternions`](https://github.com/MOBle/Quaternions) as a git submodule, which also needs to be downloaded.
-Note, however, that the GSL dependency in the `Quaternions` module is not needed.
+Note, however, that the GSL dependency in the `Quaternions` module is not needed by this module.

 Compiling with other software